rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 == Frequently Asked Questions ==

-= Where are the "Featured Image From URL" box? =
+= Where are the "Featured Image from URL" box? =

 * It will be immediately below or above the traditional "Featured Image" box, in the page/post/product editor.